4 Secrets for a happy living in Costa Rica

 2. Understanding Ticos

 Most Ticos are fairly understanding of gringo ways.
 But mostly in the Central Valley where the people are more educated.
-Bottom line, try not to offend.
+The bottom line, try not to offend.
 It is rude to walk into someone’s house and start bossing them around, telling them what to do, it is also rude to do that in someone else’s country!

 3. Be smart